 A fertiliser company, shipping its product worldwide from the Netherlands, was already collecting data on their vessel loading operations.
 Their distributed control system (DCS) was good for gathering and analysing data from the machinery.
 However, it did not have the functionality for efficiency analysis and improvements.

-Since DCS could export the data as a CSV file, there was an easy way to use Evocon’s reporting capabilities without installing additional hardware.
+Since DCS could export the data as a CSV file, there was an easy way to use Evocon’s reporting capabilities and implement it as a hardware-free solution.
 DCS simply generated a new up-to-date CSV file and sent it to the Evocon system every minute.
 This enabled real-time visualisation of their already existing data.

 A meat processing company integrates its weighing equipment with Evocon